shivamsn97/Pyxle/docs/routing/file-based-routing.md

 # File-based Routing

 Pyxle inspects everything under `pages/` and turns filenames into Starlette routes using `pyxle/routing/paths.py`.
-The rules intentionally mirror Next.js:
+The rules intentionally mirror Next.js so app developers can glance at the filesystem and understand the URL map:

 | File | Route |
 | --- | --- |